 The door unlocked cleanly and easily, as did all the locks in this building.
 Voreno Towers was a new build, put in during the last colony upgrade, and mainly housed medical staff from Mercy Hospital, so it was well cared for and maintained.
 This apartment though, Maria was pleased to see, was empty.
 So it looked like she would get a break after all.
 Still, it wouldn’t hurt to see if there was something to do.
 She would still get a break anyway, as she was allotted 30 minutes to clean an apartment.
 The kitchen, balcony and main living area were already clean, so she checked the bedroom.
 That was ok as well – this was looking good she thought – half an hour on the balcony in the sun!

 Just to be sure though, she looked in the bathroom.
 Again, all ok but the cistern and fall pipe behind the toilet bowl could do with a quick dusting.
 She did the cistern, and knelt down to get the fall pipe behind the bowl.
 She saw a small corner of paper poking out down there – you wouldn’t even see it if you were standing up.
 She pulled it out and it emerged, a small square of folded paper.
 Writing was visible on the inside.
 She unfolded it and read –

 ‘I hope someone finds this.
 I was detailed to care for the man from the ship.
 I was with him when he died.
 I heard that they said he never awoke but he did.
 He spoke to me.
 He grabbed my tunic with such strength for someone so weak, and my god his eyes!
 He gasped two words – “…the…hidden…”.
 I think they must have bugged the ward, because I saw them in the street when I came home tonight.
 They are watching my apartment.
 I’m afraid.’

-This story was submitted by James Ingham for the AE Stories Event.
+This story was submitted by a anonymous user for the AE Stories Event.
 Find Details on sending your own Story here.